johnpcutler/cutlefishblog/src/markdown-pages/2019-09-13-product-manager-trust.md

 How do product managers lose the trust of their team?

-How they communicate to their teammates plays a big role.
+How they communicate with their teammates plays a big role.

 ## Scenario